 He has also earned both the Olivier and Tony Special Lifetime Achievement Awards, the first British playwright to do so.

 Here at Haileybury, he is always given a warm welcome whenever he returns.
-The Ayckbourn Theatre, which has hosted many different performances down the years, is named in his honour.
+The Ayckbourn Theatre, which has hosted many different performances over the years, is named in his honour.